ofirsteinherz/realtime-voice-agent/README.md

 </details>

 ### Text Moderation
-I used OpenAI's `omni-moderation-latest` [model](https://platform.openai.com/docs/guides/moderation) for text moderation, which provides indication if the input is potentially harmful (13 categoris).
+I used OpenAI's `omni-moderation-latest` [model](https://platform.openai.com/docs/guides/moderation) for text moderation, which provides indication if the input is potentially harmful (13 categories).
 The category score threshold I chose for it is 10%.

 ### Injection
-For "Ignore your previus prompts", I decided to use Meta's `meta-llama/llama-prompt-guard-2-86m` [model](https://www.llama.com/docs/model-cards-and-prompt-formats/prompt-guard/) in Groq endpoint.
+For "Ignore your previous prompts", I decided to use Meta's `meta-llama/llama-prompt-guard-2-86m` [model](https://www.llama.com/docs/model-cards-and-prompt-formats/prompt-guard/) in Groq endpoint.
 It provides prediction if the input is an injection attack.
 The score threshold I chose for it is 50%.

 ### Finetune Llama Guard for Custom Policy
 I tried to use the Llama Guard for our custom policy without relying only on the prompt, and I got into some problems.
-For production environment  I would finetune it to our policy, and handle the agent's output as well.
+For a production environment I would finetune it to our policy, and handle the agent's output as well.

 ### Use in code